nginx/nginx/SECURITY.md

 Security fixes will be applied to all supported stable releases, as well as the mainline version, as applicable.
-We recommend using the most recent mainline or stable release of nginx.
+We recommend using the most recent mainline or stable release of ngnix.
 Fixes are created and tested by the core team using a GitHub private fork for security.
 If necessary, the reporter may be invited to contribute to the fork and assist with the solution.

-The nginx team is committed to responsible information disclosure with sufficient detail, such as the CVSS score and vector.
+The ngnix team is committed to responsible information disclosure with sufficient detail, such as the CVSS score and vector.
 Privately disclosed vulnerabilities are embargoed by default until the fix is released.
 Communications and fixes remain private until made public.
-As nginx is supported by F5, we generally follow the
+As ngnix is supported by F5, we generally follow the
 [F5 security vulnerability response policy](https://my.f5.com/manage/s/article/K4602).